administrativetrick/Convert-ICO2Image/README.md

 # Convert-ICO2Image

-To user Convert2ICOImage
+To use Convert2ICOImage
- - Import the module into Porwershell
+ - Import the module into Porwershell (Example Import shown below)
+   - Import-Module 'C:\ConvertICO2Image.psd1'
  - Create a folder c:\ at C:\ico_conversion
  - Place a .ico file into C:\ico_conversion
  - Run the Module